wabalabudabdab/celullar-automate-for-university/README.md

 # Cellular Automaton
 A cellular automaton written entirely in `python3`.
-This project is aimed at studying the behavior of cellular automata under different "rules of the game".
+This project is aimed at studying the behavior of cellular automate under different "rules of the game".

 ## ALSO